 3. I get drained by small talk, but he shines in social settings.

 For me, after the basic, “Where are you from?
 What do you do?”
 I’m typically at a loss as to how to keep the conversation going.
-I find small talk extremely taxing and not meaningful, and I don’t enjoy it very much.
+I find small talk extremely taxing and not meaningful (this is one of the signs of an introvert), and I don’t enjoy it very much.
 Once I am comfortable and get to know a person fairly well, I am able to relax and not put as much pressure on myself or the situation.
 That is when I am able to be myself and open up more.

 This is where my husband shines.
 He is charismatic, energetic, and has a genuine interest in learning about other people.
 He loves learning about people who are different and similar to himself.
 Even when others are more reserved, he is able to ask all the right questions to get them sharing about themselves.
 He is skilled at thinking on his feet and eliminating awkwardness from any situation.